algolia/instantsearch/docgen/src/getting-started.md

 We now miss two elements in our search interface:

   * the ability to browse beyond the first page of results
-  * the ability to reset the search state
+  * the ability to reset the filters

 Those two features are implemented respectively with the [pagination](https://community.algolia.com/instantsearch.js/documentation/#pagination), [clearAll](https://community.algolia.com/instantsearch.js/documentation/#clearall) and [currentRefinedValues](https://community.algolia.com/instantsearch.js/documentation/#currentrefinedvalues) widgets.
 Both have nice defaults which means that we can use them directly without further configuration.